nodadyoushutup/vulcan-utils/docs/source/index.rst

 .. docs/source/index.rst
 ..
-Medusa Logger documentation master file, created by sphinx-quickstart on Fri Apr 5 22:45:24 2024.
+Vulcan Logger documentation master file, created by sphinx-quickstart on Fri Apr 5 22:45:24 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Medusa Logger's documentation!
+Welcome to Vulcan Logger's documentation!
 =========================================

 .. toctree::